 - Easy plugins for WordPress to generate an XML sitemap

 - How to choose what content to include in your sitemap

 - How sitemaps tell Google you have new pages or images on your website

 - How to generate sitemaps on non-WordPress websites

 Thanks for Listening!

-Here is a preview of the transcription from Episode 16 Creating A Website Sitemap For Google With An XML Sitemap Generator;
+Here is the transcription from Episode 16 Creating A Website Sitemap For Google With An XML Sitemap Generator;